Oil: Weight-Loss, Taste, and HealthJanuary 8, 2019

 Dairy would beat veganism in a “true debate every day of the week”

-The sum of all evidence presented in this article refutes this claim regardless of a lack of defined motion or clarity on what a “true debate” actually entails.
-I am willing to debate any member of the NDC who wishes to engage in a true debate and I am open to any motion put forward.
+The sum of all evidence presented in this website (which is referenced to credible, non-commercial sources) refutes this claim regardless of a lack of defined motion or clarity on what a “true debate” actually entails.
+I am willing to debate any member of the NDC who wishes to engage in what is referred to as a true debate and I am open to any motion put forward.

 Dairy is an industry in decline and based on the above sources, has been for decades.
 The National Dairy Council are attempting to halt falling sales as consumers shift to the growing number of plant-based alternatives.
 Unfortunately for them, they are up against a mass global shift backed by economic & nutritional research, environmental concerns